johannschopplich/kirby-helpers/README.md

 - 🔀 [Route redirects](./docs/redirects.md)
 - ⚡️ [Vite support](./docs/vite.md)

-Click on one of the features to head to the docs.
+Head over to the [documentation](./docs) to learn more about the individual features.

 ## Requirements

-- Kirby 3 or higher
+- Kirby 4

-> [!NOTE]
-> Yes, that includes Kirby 4!

 ## Installation